lilmond/sudos/docs/usage.md

 This shows how you can use SuDOS easily.

 ## Parameters
+Parameters of latest version of SuDOS.
+If you're using the later version, please update it.

 ### `url`
 This parameter is a must.
 URL must also be be defined in complete format including the protocol!